HedgieGame/ethdial/readme.md

 **Current Problems**

 The test run in main/main.go results in a failed transaction on Rinkeby.
-This is suspected to be incorrect gas settings, but the debugger on ethersca.io isn't helping much.
+This is suspected to be incorrect gas settings, but the debugger on etherscan.io isn't helping much.
 This is at least better than the several days spent discovering that ganache-cli is returning a different Transaction ID than the one it reports to the screen.
-They've acknowledged the bug bug have not released a fix.
+They've acknowledged the bug have not released a fix.

 **Overview**